 It is crucial that law firms use encryption strategies to protect all information.
 Confidentiality is at the core of lawyer-client relationships and it cannot be put at risk with unencrypted communication.
 Firms must protect all aspects of their environment – computers, mobile devices, email, internet connections, backup, and more.
 Encryption will obscure document contents and communications to make technology inaccessible without a passkey.
 Embedding an additional security layer at all potential entry points to sensitive information is a must for every law firm.

 In order to stay competitive, firms are migrating to the cloud.
 The cloud enables firms to access documents anywhere and anytime while reducing hardware and its maintenance costs.
-Moving away from hardware also increases cash flow to core business areas, and removes financial risk associated with unexpected failure or catastrophe through disaster recovery and backup.
+Moving away from hardware also increases cash flow to core business areas, and removes the financial risk associated with unexpected failure or catastrophe through disaster recovery and backup.
 Cloud services enable firms to remove a paper trail and ensure documents are locked away and secure.

 Backup & Business Continuity

 Simple errors, natural disasters, and malicious activity can all threaten legal documentation.
 While it’s easy to replace physical hardware in the face of a catastrophe, it’s sensitive information stored on these systems that cannot.
 Hybrid-cloud backup and business continuity solutions prevent firms from losing corporate and client information by confidentially storing information on-site in hardware and offsite in the cloud.
 A hybrid-cloud solution is key in preventing mistakes, emergencies, and malicious activity from negatively impacting your clients and your firm.